NTARI-RAND/agrinet-docs/README.md

 timestamp, log level, message, and contextual metadata so you can forward the output directly to your log aggregation pipeline.

+For lightweight monitoring without a full metrics stack, the registry exposes a `GET /api/metrics` endpoint.
+The response includes cumulative counters for registrations, heartbeats, deletions, and rate-limit denials, alongside derived node counts (total/online/offline) and the configured rate-limit window.
+Poll this endpoint from your observability platform or feed it into Prometheus via a custom collector.

 ### Continuous integration

 GitHub Actions runs the registry smoke tests on every pull request and on